 Over the past 15 years, the leadership of Good Works have developed a wide range of WALK experiences ranging from a focus on food insecurity to employment, mental health, housing and the extraction industry in Appalachia.

 This WALK experience will focus on helping participants learn how to ‘come alongside’ people in recovery.
 Stories of HOPE will be presented along with information on resources available to those who want to learn more about the hard work of recovery!

-This Walk illustrated through a dramatization, what it’s like for a family with children experiencing homelessness in Appalachia.
+This WALK experience will illustrate what it’s like for a family with children experiencing homelessness in Appalachia.
 What does it look like to move into the Good Works Timothy House as a family?
 Can you bring pets?
 Do you have to share a room?
-Participants on this Walk experience heard answers to these questions and asked some of their own.
-Families with children were encouraged to join this WALK!
+Participants on this WALK experience learn about some of the complex issues and the hard choices families face when they are without a home.
+Families with children were encouraged to participate on this WALK!

 THE MISSION OF GOOD WORKS

 This WALK experience will lead participants on a journey on how faith plays a significant role in the mission of Good Works.
 Go behind the scenes to learn about the paradigm of worship, the ethic of inefficiency, the significance of dignity, and the vision for reciprocity in our relationships.
 Learn about the process of transmitting HOPE to those Good Works serves.
 This WALK will explain how our vision of biblical hospitality transmits the love of God to the people we serve.

 This WALK experience will focus on the connection between the situation of poverty, the struggle of people to live a healthy life and the on-going challenge to live in the cities, towns and villages impacted by environmental damage.
 Explore with us the relationship between the places people live and their impact upon those who are economically vulnerable.